One Bowl Banana Waffles (Baby & Toddler Friendly)

 While good ol' frozen waffles are a lifesaver in a pinch and can take you down memory lane, there's something special about serving up a warm, homemade version fresh off the waffle iron.
 Right?
 Right!

-That’s why we’re so excited to share this one-bowl banana waffle recipe!
-It’s simple, quick, and a perfect way to use up those overripe bananas sitting on the counter.
+If we're not serving up easy fruit-pouch pancakes or the two minute apple mug cake, then we're definitely whipping up a batch of these one-bowl banana waffle recipe!
+It's simple, quick, and a perfect way to use up those overripe bananas sitting on the counter.
 With minimal cleanup and maximum flavour, it makes our mornings run just a little smoother.

 Plus, seeing our kids dig into waffles made with love?
 Totally worth it.